 RCS vs SMS: The ultimate comparison guide

-We take a close look at RCS, how brands can benefit from its unique features, and how it compares to SMS overall as a business messaging tool.
-We also look at use cases where businesses have been able to combine SMS and RCS effectively to provide a better and more cost-effective customer experience.
+Let’s look closely at RCS, how brands can benefit from its unique features, and how it compares to SMS overall as a business messaging tool.
+We go over use cases where businesses have been able to combine SMS and RCS effectively to provide a better and more cost-effective customer experience.

-However, RCS Business MessagingĀ has been winning fans over the last couple of years as a leading customer communication channel.
-With the reliability of SMS and the rich functionalities that enable users to send images, videos, files, and more.
+However, RCS Business Messaging has been winning fans over the last couple of years as a leading customer communication channel.
+Its success stems from combining the reliability of SMS with rich functionalities that enable users to send images, videos, files, and more.

-Total global growth inĀ RCSĀ messages on theĀ Infobip platform in 2023Ā was a massiveĀ 358%, and that was before Apple started supporting it.
+358% total global growth in RCS messages on Infobip’s platform in 2023 and that was before Apple started supporting it

-With brands all over the world already achieving significant success using RCS for business messaging, many business leaders are evaluating how to extend their use of the channel and how much of their SMS traffic to transfer.
+With brands worldwide already achieving significant success using RCS for business messaging, many business leaders are evaluating how to extend their use of the channel and how much of their SMS traffic to transfer.

-With many years helping businesses get the best of both SMS and RCS we are well placed to explain the pros and cons of each channel, and which is better suited to particular use cases.
-Our aim is to help you offer your customers the best possible experience and optimize your communication costs. Ā Ā
+Our many years of experience helping businesses get the best of both SMS and RCS have prepared us to explain the pros and cons of each channel and which is better suited to particular use cases.
+We can help you offer your customers the best possible experience and optimize your communication costs.

 Let’s start with the basics before we get into the detail.

 SMS (short message service) is a messaging service available on all phones worldwide.
-It allows users to communicate with each other or with businesses using short text messages (160 characters) over a cellular network.
-SMS was developed in the 1980s and only allows for text exchanges – no rich media like emojis, images, videos, etc.
+It allows users to communicate with each other or with businesses using short text messages (up to 160 characters) over a cellular network.

-SMS is one of the most reliable ways to send messages because of its reach and availability on all mobile phones worldwide (that are connected to cellular data).
-That’s why businesses around the world use SMS as a staple channel in their communication strategy; to dependably reach customers anywhere.
+SMS is one of the most reliable methods of sending messages because of its reach and availability on all mobile phones worldwide (that are connected to cellular data).

 What devices support RCS?